swift-on-server/site/Sources/__SwiftOnServer_org/Documentation.docc/2024/websockets-tutorial-using-swift-and-hummingbird/websockets-tutorial-using-swift-and-hummingbird.md

 ### Long polling (HTTP polling)

 Long polling (HTTP polling) was one of the first methods to address real-time data fetching.
-It involved the client frequently sending requests to the server at regular intervals.
-Long polling improved on this by having the server hold the request open until there’s new data or a timeout occurs.
+It involved the client repeatedly sending requests to the server.
+The server holds the request open until there’s new data or a timeout occurs.
 Once data is available, the server responds, and the client immediately sends a new request.
-However, long polling had several issues, including header overhead, latency, timeouts, and caching problems.
+However, long polling has several issues, including header overhead, latency, timeouts, and caching problems.

 ### HTTP streaming